niknak1379/ObsidianNotes/content/05-Project-Docs/Price Tracker Bot/Price Tracker Kanban.md

 ## Done

 **Complete**
+- [x] there is also a case were there is only day
+- [x] add testing for bid processing?
+	1. mocking as a concept
+- [x] add success counters for each proxy, if it hits a certain limit auto rotate it
+- [x] maybe add a proxy setup function or put the proxy string into the init functions and move everything there
 - [x] the error function for incident recording is pure slop fix it
 - [x] add TLS fingerprint rotation for base http requests
 - [x] refractor defaultCrawler to also use the Ebay method, add curl as a last fallback?